Primordial non-Gaussianity from the Effects of the Standard Model Higgs during Reheating after Inflation: Conclusions

-{\it Conclusions.}---In this Letter we show how to use CMB observations of primordial non-Gaussianity (NG) to probe the SM Higgs dynamics during inflation.
+In this paper, we show how to use CMB observations of primordial non-Gaussianity (NG) to probe the SM Higgs dynamics during inflation.
 We have uncovered a generic phenomenon that appears during reheating in any model of inflation where the inflaton decays directly to SM particles.
 It could also be relevant for reheating into a similarly Higgsed sector of new particles.
 During inflation, the Higgs boson obtains space dependent quantum fluctuations that lead to inhomogeneous reheating.
 Both the amplitude (studied in our previous paper~\cite{Litsa:2020rsm}) and NG of the associated temperature anisotropies are detectable in the CMB, with the strongest constraints arising from NG, as shown in Fig.~\ref{fig2}.
 Thus, perturbations from the effects of the Higgs during reheating cannot provide for the dominant contribution to the observed power spectrum of temperature anisotropies.

 Our method allows for a number of generalizations and applications.
 Detailed information from the Higgs PDF beyond the de-Sitter approximation could further improve the constraints.
 Further progress can be also made by considering different shapes of the bispectrum generated through Higgs-modulated reheating, as well as higher-order correlations functions, which can be trivially computed in our formalism.
-Such improvements will allow us to use the full power of the CMB data acquired by \textit{Planck} and future experiments, potentially improving constraints on $f_{\rm NL}$ by an order of magnitude.
+Such improvements will allow us to use the full power of the CMB data acquired by \textit{Planck} and future experiments.

 Our results depend on the details of the Higgs dynamics during inflation and can be used to constrain unknown physics above the electroweak scale.
 This includes inferring the RG flow of the Higgs self-coupling at high energies and the presence of additional Planck-suppressed operators and stabilizing terms in the Higgs potential (see, for example~\cite{Fumagalli:2019ohr,Mantziris:2020rzh}).
 Extending our formalism to include scale information will allow us to detect scale-dependent features, such as couplings of the Higgs to the inflaton, leading to a time-dependent effective Higgs mass during inflation.
 In anticipation of next generation CMB experiments which are able to better constrain primordial NG, the effects of Higgs-modulated reheating could provide a radically new window into particle physics at the inflation scale.